nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 Examples:
 * `interaction 1 int/We talked. on/1990-01-20` <br/>
-> Adds an interaction with description 'We talked.' and date '1990-01-20' to the Person at index 1 of the displayed list.
+> Adds an interaction with description 'We talked.' and date '1990-01-20' to the contact at index 1 of the displayed list.

 * `interaction 2 int/We chat. on/1990-01-20` <br/>
-> Adds an interaction with description 'We chat.' and date '1990-01-20' to the Person at index 2 of the displayed list.
+> Adds an interaction with description 'We chat.' and date '1990-01-20' to the contact at index 2 of the displayed list.
 ![result for 'interaction 2 int/We chat. on/1990-01-20'](images/interactionscreenshot.png)

 <div markdown="block" class="alert alert-info">